maricamon/sample-git-proj/README.md

-This is the Development branch for sample-git-proj repository.
+This is for sample-git-proj repository.